omakoleg/co-famo/README.md

 ```
 Tests written with `co-mocha` and `chai.expect`

+### API

+ - `define` - define new factory.
+ - `attributes` - generate object using builder function
+ - `build` - generate model object using builder function
+ - `create` - generate and save model using builder function
+ - `clean` - remove entries from database.
+All or using filter
+ - `attributesArray` - generate objects array using builder function.
+Default is 1
+ - `buildArray` - generate models array using builder function.
+Default is 1
+ - `createArray` - generate and save models array using builder function.
+Default is 1

 ### Note for generating entry values

 Prefferable to use `random-js` to generate each value as somehting random.